Guiguerreiro39/fresh-blog/posts/software/blog-in-fresh-framework.md

 }
 ```

-In this file, I'm using the `useRef` hook to get the *div* element and the `useLayoutEffect` to manipulate that element before the page renders and insert my HTML string inside of the element's *innerHTML* which, luckely, takes a string.
+In this file, I'm using the `useRef` hook to get the *div* element and the `useLayoutEffect` to manipulate that element before the page renders and insert my HTML string inside of the element's *innerHTML* which, luckly, takes a string.
 This will insert all of my markdown generated HTML inside of the *div* element I have my *ref* on.

 ### Displaying all of my posts in the Home page
 I now have my posts being shown on their specific url but how about selecting which post to go?
 In your `index.tsx` file, create a new handler to run some code before rendering the page.
 In here, we will create our *posts* object using the functions we previously coded inside our `locate.ts` file.